JeanBilheux/neutronimaging_pages_ornl_gov_with_hugo/content/tutorial/notebooks/panoramic_stitching/_index.en.md

 <img src='/tutorial/notebooks/panoramic_stitching/images/first_image_selected.png' />

 Any other row selected will display a **red border** around the image selected.
-You have two options to move those images.
+You have three options to move those images.

  * using the mouse